mtpham017/CSC2463/README.md

 ## Project Description

 This is a painting app made with **p5.js** and an **Arduino** that acts like a **macro pad** for enhanced painting controls.
-The Arduino lets users quickly cycle through brush colors using a button and adjust brush size with a knob — providing a hands-on interface for digital art.
+The Arduino lets users quickly cycle through brush colors using a button and adjust brush size with a knob, providing a hands-on interface for digital art.

 ---